jzohrab/practicing-guitar/docs/part-1-on-technique/speed.rst

 Speed
 =====

+Speed is a product of a few factors:

+* a fast mind
+* fast nervous system impulses contracting and relaxing the right muscles at precisely the right time
+* inhibition of excess and extraneous activity in other muscles

+In some senses, speed is effortless.
+That's a vast oversimplification, of course!
+But there is definitely a refined sense of precise balance at high speed.

+Start with fast
+^^^^^^^^^^^^^^^

+Just as you can't learn to run without running -- walking really fast won't help -- you can't learn how to play fast without playing fast.
+This is the catch-22 of guitar playing (and of most instruments).
+It can help to have someone show you, but at some point, you just have to put the pedal to the metal and see what happens.
+You must temporarily ignore accuracy and subtleties of touch.
+Once you figure out this movement, then yes, go ahead and investigate touch subtleties and accuracy by practising slowly the movement you figured out by speed practising.

+.. todo:: continue -- and how to make this accessible for new/intermediate players?
+"Play fast by playing fast" doesn't seem helpful.

+The clearest way I can think of to explain attaining speed in your playing is to explain how *not* to do it, which is the process given by the "intuitive method" of practice.

 - "Speed is very much an illusion.
 The human ear can take just so many sounds.
 If you play each note clearly, it will sound fast because the ear has to process a lot of information.
 If you play so fast that either you miss notes, or they become a blur, it doesn’t sound fast at all, it just sounds messy"

 * "Speed is a function of movement.
 Speed walls are always a result of using a movement that has limitations.
 Rather than trying to break through the speed wall by persistent (and misguided) overpractice of the same movement, go around the speed wall by using a completely different movement." - https://www.pianostreet.com/smf/index.php?topic=5298.msg50376#msg50376